Garden Journal

 Robin red breast

-Last Fall, maybe in a moment of laziness, I am not sure, robin's nest on a ladder but a 5' ladder was left leaning against the back wall.
-It is in a very sheltered position, and when my crew was up last week transplanting seedlings, eating Natalie's delicious food and harvesting the wild leeks, Emma nest on ladderspotted a Robin's nest with 4 blue eggs .
+Last Fall, maybe in a moment of laziness, I am not sure, but a 5' ladder was left leaning against the back wall.
+It is in a very sheltered position, and when my crew was up last week transplanting seedlings, eating Natalie's delicious food and harvesting the wild leeks, Emma spotted a Robin's nest with 4 blue eggs .
 We all gathered around and ohhhed and ahhhed and said "isn't that amazing?!"
 It reminded me of the first time I saw a Robin's egg when I was about 5, and I was transported to another time.
 About 3-4 days later I went back and, there were these fragile little creatures.
 They can't even open their eyes yet.
 It looks like I have some new neighbours.
 I'll try and get photos every couple of days and let you see the progress.

 Speaking of neighbours, Bear and Sarah are on the road back from Florida and should be here by Wednesday or Thursday.
 They are also my neighbours and my friends and my employees.
 You'll get to meet them pretty soon too.
 They are a couple a characters.
 Bear has a real gift for teaching and will be showing us how to build sheds and decks and create beautiful solid stone work.